ginnypx1/On-The-Map/README.md

 # On The Map

-"On The Map" is an iOS application developed as part of the Udacity iOS Development Nanodegree program.
+"On The Map" :earth_americas: is an iOS application developed as part of the Udacity iOS Development Nanodegree program.
 It uses MapKit, URLSession networking, JSON Serialization and Reachability in order to display the locations of Udacity students currently studying around the globe.

 ## Install